Zesty Hotdog Coleslaw

 This creamy, tangy base is what makes hotdog coleslaw distinctive—I like to let the flavors meld for a minute before adding the vegetables so the seasonings distribute evenly.

-Step 2: Prepare and Combine Vegetables
+Step 2: Shred and Toss Vegetables

 • 4 cups cabbage